kritisen/kritisen.github.io/_posts/2018-07-17-software-open-source-genomics-tertiary-analysis.md

 ## NOTE

-If images used here violate copyright terms, please [let me know](http://kritisen.com/aboutme/).
+I have only used thumbnails of images so that interested readers hyperlink to the original source -- if you feel I am still violating some copyright terms, please let me know in comments below, or [via other channels on my home-page](http://kritisen.com/aboutme/).